 Benzodiazepine withdrawal can be debilitating.
 The limbic system in the brain kicks into overdrive.
 Symptoms such as extreme fatigue, depression, and panic are common.
 How can you support yourself during the months-years long process of detox from benzos?
-Five (5) facts and considerations here.
+Quitting a benzodiazepine medication can be made easier if you are prepared for what to expect and equipped with the right information about what benzo addiction is, how you can find the best addiction treatment program for you, and the rehab process entail.
+Learn more in this Benzodiazepine Addiction Treatment Programs and Help guide.
 With a section at the end for your questions and comments.

 Benzos overexcite our minds and bodies

 Before we talk about what you can do to support yourself when going through benzodiazepine withdrawal, let’s review how benzos affect the brain.

 There are two opposing systems in the brain: the glutamate and GABA (gamma amino butyric acid) systems.
 Think of glutamate as the gas pedal: it excites things into action.
 GABA, on the other hand, puts on the brakes.
 Benzodiazepines damage GABA receptors so that glutamate is free to run rampant, overly exciting everything in our bodies.

 Without enough working GABA receptors to calm down the excitement from glutamate, our central nervous system goes into overdrive.
 The limbic system, the region of the brain responsible for flight, fight or freeze kicks into action around the clock.
 We experience: